Gerda von Zobeltitz: Life

 In some accounts von Zobeltitz was present at a fight in Rauchfangwerder on Lake Zeuthen on July 5, 1930.
 This marks the first known stand against police violence by homosexuals and other sexual minorities, nearly 40 years before the Stonewall riots in New York City.
-A local Berlin group, the Federal Human Rights Association, had organized a steamer trip to a popular tourist spot and rented a hall there for several hundred gays and lesbians.
-The Berlin police sports group Mitte celebrated in the same bar.
-Tensions rose from insults to open violence as the alcohol consumption progressed.
+A local Berlin group, the Bund für Menschenrecht (Federal Human Rights Association), had organized a steamer trip to a popular tourist spot and rented a hall there for several hundred BfM members with an official policy against gender-nonconforming participation.
+The Berlin police sports group Mitte (led by Erwin Sander) celebrated in the same bar.
+Tensions rose (according to the police due to presence of Gerda and other trans people), from insults to open violence as the alcohol consumption progressed.
 Some of the gays and lesbians fought back and ultimately caused the police officers to flee.

 During the Nazi Regime, von Zobeltitz continued to work as a seamstress in her apartment in Weissensee and is described as always elegantly dressed in contemporary oral accounts.
-Contemporary witnesses speak of fears of persecution by the regime, but there is no indication that she ever had difficulties.
+Contemporary witnesses speak of fears of persecution by the regime, but there is no indication that she ever had difficulties, likely thanks to her nobility status.
 It is known that she often and loudly listened to the banned BBC broadcasts; she had also called her three St. Bernard dogs "Voralarm“ (pre-alert), "Alarm“, and "Entwarnung“ (all clear), and enjoyed loudly calling them from the balcony.
 She is described as cursing frequently and harshly, and would not put up with anything when her feminine demeanor was questioned.
 Some contemporary witnesses hinted at relationships with men, but there is no documentation to support this.
 In 1944, Gerda remarried and moved from Weissensee to Charlottenburg.
 Her wife ran a flower shop there.

 After World War II, her sister and her daughter moved into her apartment, probably because of the housing shortage resulting from the destruction of the war.
 Von Zobeltitz continued to make women's clothing, which her sister sold at the market.
 In the official address book for 1957 she is listed as a dancer, a profession that is otherwise only listed in the marriage certificate of December 30, 1919 as "actor and dancer".

 Gerda von Zobeltitz died in a traffic accident on March 29, 1963.
 She had lost part of her sight and was hit on Kurfürstendamm and fatally injured.
 She was buried in Kaiser Wilhelm Memorial Cemetery.
 Her wife lived in the old apartment until January 1985.